royalcala/drizzle-graphql-plus/src/build-schema-sdl-with-dl/README.md

 }
 ```

-Both directives automatically fall back to fresh DB queries when complex filtering is needed.
+The directive automatically falls back to fresh DB queries when complex filtering is needed.

 ## DataLoader Features